 Miriam E. Sleven, RN, MS, OCN enthuses about National Cancer Survivors

 Day at Torrance Memorial, observed annually with a dinner, a banner to

-sign and speakers who include doctors and patients telling their stories.
+sign, a keynote speaker and doctors and patients sharing their stories.

-“Dinner is served by our Luminaries and Novas volunteers.
-One year
+“Dinner is served by our Luminaries and Novas, Torrance Memorial

 This award-winning department, headed by Theresa Ferry, RN, BSN, MBA, CHCA,

-focused on a high bar for quality,” Ferry says.
+light housekeeping.
+“We’re focused on a high bar for quality,”